 Faded clothes are the bane of our everyday life.
 The term ‘Fading’ indicates that there has been a change in the color of fabrics with time/wear/misuse.
-The colour of the clothing has lightened.
+The color of the clothing has lightened.

 Some fading is inevitable but when your once brightly printed t-shirt looks like this –

 The vibrancy of the colored clothing is lost due to something you did wrong or something out of your control and you need solutions.

 Here are the many reasons for faded clothing and some precautionary solutions.